Infield fly rule: Statistics

 Declarations of the infield fly rule are not included in the statistical summary of a baseball game and are not a separate category in player statistics.

 A fielder who misplays an infield fly is not charged with an error because the batter is out through the infield fly rule.
 In fact, the fielder who should have caught an infield fly earns a putout.
 But a fielder who fails to touch an infield fly that then rolls foul may be charged with an error for letting the ball roll foul; the batter is not out, and the misplay prolongs the batter's time at bat.

 History

 The rule was introduced in 1895 by the National League in response to infielders intentionally dropping pop-ups to get multiple outs by forcing out the runners on base, who were pinned near their bases while the ball was in the air.
 At that time, the rule only applied with one man out.

-The current rule came into effect in 1901.
-It was amended in 1904 to exclude line drives, and in 1920 to also exclude bunts.
+The existing rule came into effect in 1901.
+It was amended in 1904 to exclude line drives, and in 1920 to also exclude bunt attempts.